Different types of coaches: Which One Is Right for You?

 Sports Coach

 Sports coaches are some of the most well-known and often most highly-paid coaches in the world.
 But you don’t have to be an Olympic athlete to have a sports coach.
-Fitness coaches can help you train to meet a specific goal, but they can also help work on your overall fitness.
+Fitness coaches can help you train to meet a specific goal, but they can also help you work on your overall fitness.
 This is sometimes known as fitness coaching.

 This type of coaching focuses on developing discipline, building strength, encouraging weight loss, and increasing self-confidence.
 Sports coaching can benefit both your body and mind and help create a positive mental attitude and a stronger, fitter body.